GridPresence/GenerIter/docs/source/basic_workflow.rst

        }
    }

 The **Globals** parameters are those that are literally global to the generiter instance when it runs.
-In thos simplified form, you will need to supply it with the path of the directory into which your generated tracks will be created.
+In this simplified form, you will need to supply it with the path of the directory into which your generated tracks will be created.

 The top part of the composition file translates into